Helen Parsons Shepherd

 Excerpt from artist statement in 12 Newfoundland Painters exhibition publication, organized by Memorial University Art Gallery, 1985.

-The Shepherds decided to close the NAA in 1961, giving Parsons Shepherd time to concentrate on commissioned portraits which were booked as much as two years in advance.
-She painted numerous portraits of public officials and prominent members of the community, including the mayors of St. John's, presidents of Memorial University of Newfoundland, and a portrait of His Royal Highness, Prince Philip.
+After the Shepherds closed the NAA in 1961, Parsons Shepherd had more time to work on her acclaimed commissioned portraits, which were booked as much as two years in advance.
+She painted numerous portraits of public officials and prominent members of the community, including the speakers of the House of Assembly, mayors of St. John's, and presidents of the Memorial University of Newfoundland.
+In 1976, she was commissioned to paint His Royal Highness, Prince Philip, and in 1984 did the official portraits of Governor General and Mrs. Edward Schreyer.